Mani Rimdu Festival Trek

 Question: What should my insurance policy cover on the Tengboche festival trek?

 Answer: Travel insurance is mandatory before joining any trips to the high mountains in Nepal.
 And you need to get your travel insurance policy before joining your trips to Nepal.
-Double-check whether your travel insurance must cover the helicopter rescue in case of emergency up to 19,000 feet.
+Double check whether your travel insurance must cover the helicopter rescue in case of emergency up to 19,000 feet.
 It comes in handy during medical emergencies and contingency situations.
 It is recommended to get it from your home country.
 In case you haven’t bought travel insurance after arriving in Kathmandu; we can help you get one.

 Question: How to prevent altitude sickness during the Mani rimdu festival trek?

 Answer: You should never walk too quickly or too high ignoring your body’s symptoms.
-Proper altitude acclimatization is the best way to prevent high-altitude sickness.
+Proper altitude acclimatization is the best way to prevent high altitude sickness.
 Pay attention to your body, trek gradually enjoying the best of culture and nature while giving yourself enough time for your body to adapt to the changing atmosphere.
 Drink a lot of fluid & keep your body hydrated.
 If symptoms like a headache, difficulty in breathing, and others occur then descend to the lower elevation and take them to the hospital.
 If the condition worsened you will be airlifted to the hospital in Kathmandu.

 Question: What kind of food can I expect on tours?

-Question: How do I manage drinking water?
+Question: How do I manage to drink water on my trek route?

 Answer: There are almost all places to stay hotels and shops where excursionists can purchase pure drinking water.
 But we advise against buying mineral water in plastic bottles, as currently there are no provisions for disposing of those plastic materials.
 Instead, the guest can either buy boiled water or bring aqua tablets to purify the normal water.
 Normal water is available in almost every village, stream, and at the campsite en route.